JeromeSimmonds/checklist-rest-api/README.md

 ## Tests

-For integration tests you need a test database: copy `src/test/resources/persistence.properties.sample` to `src/test/resources/persistence.properties` and modify the properties in `persistence.properties` accordingly (use a different schema than the one created above).
+For integration tests you need a test database: copy `src/test/resources/persistence.properties.sample` to `src/test/resources/persistence.properties` and modify the properties in `persistence.properties` accordingly (use a different schema than the one created above in setup).
 Run the following command (with the same configuration from persistence.properties)
 `mvn liquibase:update -Dchecklist.database.host=localhost -Dchecklist.database.schema=checklist_test -Dchecklist.database.username=xxx -Dchecklist.database.password=xxx`

 ## Notes

-This kind of project definitely requires much more than "two to four hours" to code properly a RESTful API, a persistence layer, the unit/integration tests and provide a documentation.
-I spent much more than 4 hours on it but I would need more time to implement certain features, more validation, more tests.
-You'll see in the code some TODOs comments about some of the things I would do next.
+For a project that encompasses a RESTful API with a persistence layer, including the unit/integration tests and documentation, it definitely requires much more than "two to four hours" to code properly.
+I spent more than 4 hours on it but I would need more time to implement certain features, like more validations and more tests.
+Some of the things I would do next are seen in the code under the TODOs comments.